CSF (Cerebral Spinal Fluid) Leaks

 Surgically caused leaks often stop spontaneously.
 The leakage stops within 1 week in 70% of patients, within 3 months in 20-30%; leakage rarely recurs.

-For most people, bed rest with the head raised and observation is all that is needed.
+For most people, bed rest with the head raised and observation are all that is needed.

-If the leak does not stop spontaneously a drain can be inserted via a lumbar puncture to reduce the pressure which allows the body to heal itself.
+If the leak does not stop spontaneously, a drain can be inserted via a lumbar puncture to reduce the pressure, allowing the body to heal itself.

 Question sent to Dr. Kaufmann regarding CSF Leaks: In your experience is CSF Leaks an issue following any of the percutaneous procedures or is it only a possible complication after the MVD?

 CSF leak doesn't occur after the needle procedures.
 Following MVD, it occurs as often as 5% of the time in some published series.
 In my experience doing now 600 MVDs, we encounter a persisting CSF leak in only 1%.